King Ernest Baker: Return to show business

-In 1996 King Ernest backed by John Marx & the Blues Patrol were set to appear at the Ojai Cupful, which was a downsized version of the popular October Bowlful event.
+In 1996 Baker backed by John Marx & the Blues Patrol were set to appear at the Ojai Cupful, which was a downsized version of the popular October Bowlful event.
 This event was promoted by Michael Kauffer.

 Later Baker got a recording contract and his first CD album King of Hearts was released in January 1997 on the Evidence label.
 One of the musicians that played on it was East Hampton Guitarist Zac Zunis.

-In May 1999 King Earnest did a short tour of shows in Israel - 8 shows in Tel Aviv and in Eilat, backed by local band "The Daily Blues" (led by harmonica player Dov Hammer).
-As a devout Christian, this tour was very meaningful to him, and he was very moved to visit the sites of the holy land.
+In May 1999 Baker undetook a short tour of shows in Israel – eight shows in Tel Aviv and in Eilat, backed by local band "The Daily Blues" (led by harmonica player Dov Hammer).

 In 2000, Baker had just finished recording his second album, Blues Got Soul which would end up being his last recording.
 He had a listen to the CD on March 2.

 Accident and death

 A few days after listening to his new album, and while on his way back to Los Angeles he was killed in a car crash, near to Santa Maria, California on Highway 101.
 Baker and his band had done a show at Mothers Tavern, in San Luis Obispo, California.
 The van containing Baker apparently left the road, rolled over and hit a tree.
 Baker who was apparently sleeping in the back of the van was killed when he was thrown from it.